-- The Collection of the White Burnt Food Offering: After one’s death, there are three days of transition before the 49 days of the bardo, or intermediate state, begins.
-During this 49 day period, one can have many experiences determined both the development of the individual and the mindset at the moment of the death.
-The Burnt Food Offering ritual is a method of bringing peacefulness to the mind of the deceased as well as offering them guidance regarding their many experiences.
-The White Burnt Food Offering is specific for those who have passed from life into the intermediate state.
-It can have profound benefit for those who have died.
+- The Collection of the White Burnt Food Offering: The Burnt Food Offering ritual is a method of bringing peacefulness to the mind of the deceased as well as offering them guidance regarding their many experiences.
+The White Burnt Food Offering is specific for those who have passed from life into the intermediate state and can have a profound effect upon their experience.

-- The Main Practice of Blue Dzambhala, the Storehouse of Treasure: In the Yungdrung Bön, Blue Dzambhala is known as Kubera, the wealth protector of the Bönpo.
+- A Storehouse of Treasure, The Main Practice of Blue Dzambhala, : In the Yungdrung Bön religious tradition, Blue Dzambhala is known as Kubera, the wealth protector of the Bönpo.
 He has a retinue of hundreds of thousands of wealth deities who follow his command.
-This text is the principal text used for the ritual of calling upon Kubera and asking for protection for our wealth and resources as well as for making a wealth vase, which becomes a sacred mandala for the energy of Kubera to reside.
+This text is the principal text used for the ritual of calling upon Kubera and asking for protection and increase for our wealth and resources, as well as for making a wealth vase, which becomes a sacred mandala for the energy of Kubera to reside.
 Traditionally, a wealth vase is kept in the home or business as a way to protect and increase wealth and prosperity.
 There is currently a draft translation of this text that is being used by Yungdrung Bön lamas for their teachings and wealth rituals.

-HE Menri Lopön Trinley Nyima Rinpoche, spiritual master, scholar and head professor at Menri Monastery in Dolanji India, has asked Raven to translate a chapter of scripture entitled, “The Recitation that Satisfies, the Benefits of the Precious Lamp”, which details the many benefits of the MA TRI mantra, including 32 detailed benefits.
-Menri Lopön Rinpoche often teaches Western students from this chapter and feels that having the English translation available would be very beneficial for the students.
-The MA TRI mantra is known as the great mantra within the Yungdrung Bön tradition.
+HE Menri Pönlop Trinley Nyima Rinpoche, spiritual master, scholar and head professor at Menri Monastery in Dolanji India, has asked Raven to translate, “The Recitation that Satisfies, the Benefits of the Precious Lamp”, which details the many benefits of the MA TRI mantra, which is one of the three essence mantras of the Yungdrung Bön religious tradition.
 Regardless of other individual practices, all Yungdrung Bön practitioners are familiar with this mantra and most accumulate a minimum of 100,000 recitations of this mantra in their lifetime.
 Most Bönpo recite this mantra at least 100 times every day.
-2017 Update: This translation if being finalized.
+2018 Update: This translation if being finalized.

 Be a Part of It!